-- 🔺 social status
+- social status

-- 🚄 waist and hip circumference
+- waist and hip circumference

-- 🚄 tobacco and alcohol consumption
+- tobacco and alcohol consumption

 - sporting activity

-These factors were always used for the statistic model if they played a role in the analysis of the influence of traffic noise on blood pressure.
+These factors were always used for the statistic model if they played a role in the analysis of the influence of transportation noise on blood pressure.

 Various types of drugs can have an effect on blood pressure - not only those which are specifically prescribed by a doctor for hypertension.
 Whenever participants stated they were taking medication with the primary or secondary effect of reducing blood pressure, the measured blood pressure values were corrected upwards by 10 mmHg.

-RESULTS AND DISCUSSION

-Blood pressure in the morning for men and women
+RESULTS AND DISCUSSION Blood pressure in the morning for men and women

-The graphic shows the distribution of the mean values from the three-week measurement series (mornings) of the upper blood pressure value ("systolic") in relation to air traffic noise, separately for women (orange) and men (blue).
+Air transportation noise continuous sound level ( $L{pA,\,eq}6$ p.m.-6 a.m.) in 5-dB level classes The graphic shows the distribution of the mean values from the three-week measurement series (mornings) of the upper blood pressure value ("systolic") in relation to air transportation noise, separately for women (orange) and men (blue).
 Even with increasing noise, the values remain in the same range.
-At all times at least 75% of the mean values are below the limit value for the normal systolic blood pressure of 140 mmHg (I Glossary), which is only exceeded in a few cases.
-The air traffic noise data refer to the continuous sound level between 18:00 and 06:00 hrs over a period of 12 months before the respective measurements of the individual participants.
+At all times at least 75% of the mean values are below the limit value for the normal systolic blood pressure of 140 mmHg ( $\blacksquare$ glossary), which is only exceeded in a few cases.
+The air transportation noise data refer to the continuous sound level between 6 p.m. and 6 a.m. over a period of 12 months before the respective measurements of the individual participants.
 The data are from the observation period 1 (July 2012 to June 2013).